 A visit to Scone Palace would be incomplete without enjoying the wider estate and Palace grounds including the stunning open gardens, they are as splendid as the Palace itself and together form a great day out in Perthshire.
+Please note that the Walled Garden is currently closed for repair work and the Kitchen Garden is in the process of being replanted.

 History of the Grounds